isomerpages/moe-sengkangpri/_about-us/Principal's Message.md

 <p>I am delighted to share our refreshed vision: <strong>'Thinkers today, Leaders tomorrow.'</strong> This
 evolution builds upon the strong foundation of our previous vision, which has successfully guided our SKLites towards success over the years.
 Our
-mission: <strong>Nurturing future-ready learners and developing future leaders with the passion </strong>reflects our commitment to curate meaningful school programmes that shape positive learning attitudes and mindsets throughout their six-year journey with SKPS.
+mission: <strong>Nurturing future-ready learners and developing future leaders with the passion to serve </strong>reflects our commitment to curate meaningful school programmes that shape positive learning attitudes and mindsets throughout their six-year journey with SKPS.
 Through the intentional design of learning experiences, both within